ang-yu/ang-yu.github.io/_pages/research.md

 redirect_from:
   - /research.html
 ---
-Here are my three representative working papers.
-For my published works, please see my <a href="https://ang-yu.github.io/files/AngYuCV.pdf" target="_blank" rel="noopener noreferrer">CV</a>.
+Here are three main chapters of my dissertation.

 <a href="https://arxiv.org/abs/2306.16591" target="_blank">Nonparametric Causal Decomposition of Group Disparities</a> <br><br>
 <a href="https://arxiv.org/abs/2401.07000" target="_blank">Counterfactual Slopes and Their Applications in Social Stratification</a> <br><br>